akheel420/OCR/README.md

 # OCR
-Reading text from images with easyocr
+Reading text from images[invoice] with easyocr